GoogleContainerTools/skaffold/docs/content/en/docs/tutorials/ci_cd.md

 ```

-**Please refer the yaml reference for all that you can specify in skaffold.yaml file**
+**Please refer to the yaml reference for all that you can specify in skaffold.yaml file**

 ## **Step 6: Development & Testing locally**